-** Applicants to the Director’s Internship program must also complete the RNC Internship application at https://prod-cdn-static.gop.com/docs/RNC_Intern_Application.pdf, and submit it to Internships@gop.com by Sunday, Feb 4, 2019.
+** Applicants to the Director’s Internship program must also complete the RNC Internship application at https://prod-cdn-static.gop.com/docs/RNC_Intern_Application.pdf, and submit it with your Statement of Interest in CARAT by Thursday, Feb 22, 2018.
 Please note the RNC application requires two letters of recommendation.**

 The Republican National Committee is seeking interns to work at the national headquarters in Washington, DC this summer.